 Guest Post by Tash Peto – Recent mother and frequent road tripper.

 10 TIPS FOR A ROAD TRIP WITH A NEWBORN

-At first we were apprehensive traveling with this tiny person whom we were still learning to look after!
+At first, we were apprehensive about traveling with this tiny person whom we were still learning to look after!
 However, we soon got into the swing of it.

-Below I’ll share my 10 top tips and tricks for a road trip with a new born baby, that I learnt whilst on the road.
+Below I’ll share my 10 top tips and tricks for a road trip with a newborn baby, that I learned whilst on the road.

 1. ALLOW TIME